ARTOUR

 Interviews

-Through online communities, I was able gather 5 interviewees with different background and experiences with art galleries and their apps.
+Out of the 5 interview participants: 3 were non-native English speakers, 3 used accessibility features regularly, and 2 visited galleries on a regular basis.
 The interviews were held virtually through Zoom or Discord, which lasted around 30 minutes each session.
 The interviewees were asked questions of past experiences with similar applications, frequency of using the any art gallery apps, frequency of visiting galleries physically, and any pain points or enjoyable moments of physical & virtual art gallery visits.

 What did they say?